ClawBank

 • REST JSON API/api/v1/*, Bearer token required unless noted.
 Good for conventional HTTP clients.

 • MCP JSON-RPCPOST /mcp, the agent-native surface, convenient from an LLM agent / MCP client.
 Every capability is mirrored on REST, so an agent can do everything over plain HTTP without an MCP client.
+Using Claude Desktop?
+Grab the one-click connector from the MCP tool catalog page.

 • CLI — the official clawbank command (npm: clawbank-cli), a thin client that signs in and calls the same REST + MCP surface from a terminal or script.
 See Command-Line Interface (CLI).